HLIP Ablation

 reimplementation on BrainMRI220K

-We first reimplement the HLIP model on the HeadCT240K and BrainMRI220K datasets, respectively.
+We reimplement HLIP on the HeadCT240K and BrainMRI220K datasets, achieving 75.9 AUC on head CT and 81.1 AUC on brain MRI.

 Pooling strategy, Patch size, Sequence position embedding